 If you’re measuring the inner diameter (ID), insert the measuring tool into the pipe until it touches the interior walls.
 Then, adjust it to fit snugly against the inner wall and proceed to take the measurement.

-Bear in mind that it’s vital to ensure that your measurement is as accurate as possible, especially when dealing with precise applications.
+It’s as simple as that!
+However, it’s vital to ensure that your measurement is as accurate as possible, especially when dealing with precise applications.
+So if you’re unsure about the measurements, consult a professional

-And now that you can tell your nominal diameter from your nominal pipe size, you’re in good stead to choose the right pipes for your next home improvement project.
+Now that you can tell your nominal diameter from your nominal pipe size, you’re in good standing to choose the right pipes for your next home improvement project.